mhaugrud/msumcspy/_sources/PythonModules/Therandommodule.rst

 the upper bound is excluded.
 All the values have an equal probability of occurring (i.e. the results are *uniformly* distributed).

+.. admonition::Extend the program

+   - On line 2, make a for loop that repeats 5 times.
+Indent lines 3 and 4 so they become the body of this loop

+   - On line 5, make a for loop that repeats 5 times.
+Indent lines 6 and 7 so they become the body of this loop

 The ``random()`` function returns a floating point number in the range [0.0, 1.0) --- the square bracket means "closed interval on the left" and the round parenthesis means "open interval on the right".
 In other words, 0.0 is possible, but all returned